Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 What to expect

-- You'll tutor a wide variety of students with different requirements, so being able to adapt and provide an approach that suits each learner is essential when providing an individual, tailored service.
+- You'll tutor a variety of students with different requirements, so being able to adapt and provide an approach that suits each learner is essential when providing an individual, tailored service.
 Students will expect to receive your expertise and support to help them achieve qualifications and prepare for tests.
+The role can be very rewarding when you see students achieve their education goals.

-- Most tutors are self-employed, gaining students through their own promotion or requests through an agency.
+- Most tutors are self-employed, gaining students through an agency or their own promotion.
 You can accept as many students as you want and can manage.

 - Sessions in the evenings and at weekends are the most popular, which could affect your social life or time for other interests.

-- You'll be responsible for the administration aspects of your business, deciding what forms of payment to accept and promoting yourself independently or through an agency.
+- You'll be responsible for the administration aspects of your business and promoting yourself independently or through an agency.

 Although there are no formal entry requirements to become a private tutor, most have a degree.
 If you want to register for an agency, many will require this level of qualification before accepting your registration.